 Andrew enjoys running, biking, back-packing, kayaking, and spending time on his paddle board.
 And every once in a while you might catch him spinning vinyl Afrobeat, reggae, soul, and funk records in metro area lounges, tap-rooms, and fundraisers.
 He currently resides in South Minneapolis with his wife, son, and daughter.

-Please contact her if you have questions about tuition or consortium billing, accounts payable/receivable or cringe-worthy clean wordplay.
-Caitlin comes to HECUA as a product of the University of Minnesota’s Global Studies BA program where she studied Political & Economic Development with a regional concentration in Latin America.
-Deeply fascinated in unearthing the truth in the palimpsest, Caitlin is currently mapping intersections of community art and economic development utilizing GIS in her leisure time.
-Her previous work included project management, social media strategy, rap wrangling and curriculum development for Urban Arts Academy, Rhymesayers Entertainment, Line Break Media, Engine for Good and First Avenue & 7th St. Entry.
+Caitlin Burns is a social media professional, systems & data nerd, and pun aficionado.
+Coming to HECUA as a product of the University of Minnesota’s Global Studies B.A. program where she studied Political & Economic Development with a regional concentration in Latin America, Caitlin is deeply fascinated in unearthing the truth in the palimpsest and enjoys mapping intersections of art and economic development in her leisure time.
+Please contact her if you’d like to share stories or media about your past or present work with HECUA, brainstorm about creating productive and resilient online communities or if you’d like to become engaged with the work of HECUA’s Board of Directors.
+Finding her way to community engagement through music and arts organizing, Caitlin has worked as a project manager, community liaison, and rap wrangler for Twin Cities institutions such as Line Break Media, First Avenue & 7th St. Entry, and Rhymesayers Entertainment.
 For fans of the Instagram famous #dogsofhecua, Caitlin is the person belonging to that charming terrier mix, Aiden.

 Manager of Internships and Community Partnerships